machdyne/zucker/README.md

 ### Video Graphics

-There is a 640x480 framebuffer at the beginning of the SRAM.
+There is a 640x480 or 320x240 framebuffer at the beginning of the SRAM, depending on whether or not pixel doubling is enabled.

 Each byte in the framebuffer contains two pixels: XRGBXRGB.
 X is an unused bit.

-This uses 153600 bytes of the SRAM.
-The remaining SRAM is unused and available.
+The remaining SRAM is currently unused and available.

 ### Video Text

 There is a 80x25 character buffer in BRAM at 0x10000000.

-Writing an ASCII character to the video text memory will display it on the screen.
+Writing an ASCII character to this video text memory will display it on the screen.

 Text and graphics can be displayed at the same time.